MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Send your reviewers the links to your Job App Materials before you start pairboarding at 11am.

 SF only:
+* This is your one full day to work on your application materails.
+Put it to use.
 * Begin [job app materials reviews][job-app-materials-reviews]
   * Do this everyday for the rest of the week.
 Ask your reviewees for the links as soon as assignments are sent by email.
   * Finish all reviews by 3pm, so reviewees have time to ask you any follow-up questions after the review.